 We have been arriving at the answers slowly and questioning our theories about the causes of dementia.
 Twenty years ago when I began seeing increasing numbers of patients with memory loss, I intuitively felt that inflammation was the likely cause.
-I took inventory on patient’s lifestyle – their level of stress, exercise, and considered their food choices to learn if what they were eating could be causing inflammation.
+I took inventory of patient’s lifestyles – their level of stress, exercise, and considered their food choices to learn if what they were eating could be causing inflammation.
 Inflammation is not just localized to one part of the body.
 When present, it pervades the entire body and brain.
 What if a person was to change their diet, get more exercise, and learn relaxation techniques?
 Could this help memory loss?
 Without any research evidence, merely from a medical intuitive sense, I began making these recommendations to my patients.
-Not only did it help their memory, it helped their overall health as well.
+Not only did it help their memory, but it also helped their overall health as well.
 Now there is a compelling study with specific suggestions based on scientific research, many of which align with the recommendations I have made to my patients for nearly two decades.

 This study has revolutionized how we view dementia, and what’s more, it has shown memory improvement in patients with Mild Cognitive Impairment (MCI), but also Alzheimer’s disease.

 If this is the case, why not use these recommendations to prevent dementia.
 How many of us have noticed memory impairment in midlife, when we begin forgetting names of people, grocery lists, where we last placed our keys, or even words while in a conversation?
 These are all signs of our changing brain and it feels scary to think we are headed down a degenerative path.
 These changes are actually normal for most people in midlife.
 As hormones shift and decrease, brain wiring also changes.
 Neurotransmission is affected and recall is impaired.
 But for some (nearly 50%), this is just the beginning of what may be a progressive loss of memory.
-The longer a person has followed a lifestyle that is contrary to the one listed below, the more the blood brain barrier is impaired and neural cell death is underway.
+The longer a person has followed a lifestyle that is contrary to the one listed below, the more the blood-brain barrier is impaired and neural cell death is underway.
 Our lifestyle in the first half of our life does catch up with us in midlife and beyond.
 It is absolutely worth creating the lifestyle changes needed to protect our brain and prevent and reverse any progression of memory loss that may be underway.
-Some are predisposed to dementia through genetics, but research has shown that genetic expression can remain switched-off or even be turned-off with positive lifestyle changes which heal the environment of our body.
+Some are predisposed to dementia through genetics, but research has shown that genetic expression can remain switched off or even be turned off with positive lifestyle changes which heal the environment of our body.

 An increase in beta-amyloid in the synapse was found to be present in the brains of Alzheimer’s patients.
 Beta-amyloid was thought to be the cause of Alzheimer’s and is still considered to be an important contributor, but now we know that amyloid also plays a positive role in the body.
 It protects the body from infections, repairs leaks in the blood-brain barrier, promotes recovery from injury, and regulates synaptic function.
 It is only when beta-amyloid production increases that it interferes with neuronal transmission as well as causes an important protein in the brain called tau protein, to become toxic.
 Toxic tau protein creates neurofibrillary tangles in the brain, a pathognomonic finding in Alzheimer’s disease.
 This affects neuronal function by interfering with neurotransmission.
 A leaky gut, inflammatory foods, insulin resistance, viral infections, toxins like copper and iron, and other heavy metals increase beta-amyloid concentrations abnormally.
 The following will increase beta-amyloid abnormally in the brain: